USS Harry S. Truman (CVN 75) returns to Norfolk, Va

-200616-N-HG846-1002 - NORFOLK, Va.
-(June 16, 2020) USS Harry S. Truman (CVN 75) returns to Norfolk Naval Station after a seven month deployment in support of maritime security operations and theater security cooperation efforts in the U.S. 2nd, 5th and 6th Fleets.
-The Harry S. Truman Carrier Strike Group has remained underway since early April as a ready carrier strike group during the COVID-19 global pandemic.
-Truman has spent 32 of the last 36 months, in direct support of global security around the world.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Daniel Serianni / Released)
+200616-N-TC847-1002 - NORFOLK, Va.
+(June 16, 2020) USS Harry S. Truman (CVN 75) returns to Naval Station Norfolk after a seven-month deployment in support of maritime security operations and theater security cooperation efforts in the U.S. 2nd, 5th and 6th Fleets.
+The Harry S. Truman Carrier Strict Group has remained underway since early April as a ready carrier strict group during the COVID-19 global pandemic.
+Truman has spent at least one day underway for 32 of the last 36 months, in direct support of global security around the world.
+(U.S. Navy photo by Mass Communication Specialist Seaman Christine Montgomery/Released)

 |Date Taken: